Can I Travel to the U.S. While Pregnant?

 Immigration Screening of Pregnant Women at the U.S. Land Border

-When pregnant women cross into the U.S. via a land border, CBP considers the same factors as at the airport, but can be strict when women are close to their due date.
+When pregnant women cross into the United States via a land border, CBP considers the same factors as at the airport, but can be strict when women are close to their due date.
 At international airports, it is less common for CBP to see travelers who are within days of their due date; such women would have likely already been refused boarding by the airlines.

-At the land border, however, a woman might just want to go to the U.S. for the day to shop or visit family, even when close to her due date.
+At the land border, however, a woman might just want to go to the United States for the day to shop or visit family, even when close to her due date.
 It is also easier for CBP to deny entry at the land border because it doesn't have to worry about the special concerns of detaining pregnant women, given that most arrive by car and can quickly be processed.

 Consequences of Being Denied Entry to the U.S. Due to Pregnancy